korac/myExpenses-mobile/README.md

 # MyExpenses Mobile

+v1.0 is out! :tada:

-:construction: Under active development.
-Please checkout the `develop` branch for the latest code.
+:construction: For the latest development code, please checkout the `develop` branch.

 ## Prelude